RAMP-PCAR/ramp-pcar-docs/docs/advanced-toolbar-en.md

 ### Measure Tool

-This tool allows a suer to draw a polygon on the map.
+This tool allows a user to draw a polygon on the map.
 The area and circumference of the polygon will be displayed.

 ## Adding New Tools